obfuscated/codeblocks_sf/src/plugins/contrib/wxSmithContribItems/wxchart/wxchart-1.0/ReadMe.txt

  ChangeLog
  ---------

- 1.0 - first version of wxChart at wxCode
+ 0.1 - first version of wxChart at wxCode

+ 0.2 - This is mainly a bug fixes release.
+	The only new feature is the possibility to write the chart to file JPEG, GIF...

  [optionally: Known bugs, Author's info, ... ]